Culham Centre for Fusion Energy

 The Culham Centre for Fusion Energy (CCFE) is the UK's national laboratory for fusion research.
-It is located at the Culham Science Centre, near Culham, Oxfordshire, and is the site of the Joint European Torus (JET), Mega Ampere Spherical Tokamak (MAST) and the now closed Small Tight Aspect Ratio Tokamak (START).
+It is located at the Culham Science Centre, near Culham, Oxfordshire, and is the site of the Mega Ampere Spherical Tokamak (MAST) and the now closed Joint European Torus (JET) and Small Tight Aspect Ratio Tokamak (START).

 Formerly known as UKAEA Culham, the laboratory was renamed in October 2009 as part of organisational changes at its parent body, the United Kingdom Atomic Energy Authority (UKAEA).

-Since 2016, the director has been Professor Ian Chapman, and the centre has been engaged in work towards the final detailed design of ITER as well as preparatory work in support of DEMO.
+Since 2016, the director has been Professor Ian Chapman, and the centre has been engaged in work towards the final detailed design of ITER as well as preparatory work in support of DEMOnstration Power Plant (DEMO).

-In 2014 it was announced the centre would house the new RACE (Remote Applications in Challenging Environments).
+In 2014 it was announced the centre would house the new Remote Applications in Challenging Environments (RACE).

-Culham Science Centre
+Culham Campus

 The centre occupies the site of the former Royal Navy airfield RNAS Culham (HMS Hornbill), which was transferred to UKAEA in 1960.
 The UKAEA continues to operate the site and is the major tenant.

 As well as CCFE, the centre houses the headquarters of the UKAEA, and hosts many commercial and other organisations.

 It is also home to Upper Thames Valley Sunday league football club JET F.C.